 - combination chemotherapy, followed by a liver transplant

-- chemoembolization of the hepatic artery to shrink the tumor, followed by surgery to remove the tumor
+- chemoembolization or radioembolization of the hepatic artery to shrink the tumor, followed by surgery to remove the tumor

 For newly diagnosed hepatoblastoma that has spread to other parts of the body at the time of diagnosis, combination chemotherapy is given to shrink the tumors in the liver and cancer that has spread to other parts of the body.
 After chemotherapy, imaging tests are done to check whether the tumors can be removed by surgery.